When Parenting Triggers Your Own Past

 Deep feelings of helplessness or inadequacy

 Without awareness, these patterns can feel automatic and distressing.
-With support, they can become opportunities for healing.
+However, with support, they can become opportunities for healing.

 Parenting as a Space for Repair